SquidDev-CC/artist/README.md

 # A Rather Tremendous Item SysTem
-Artist is an inventory mangement system powered by [Plethora][plethora]. using CC:Tweaked's (or CCTweaks) wired network extensions.
+Artist is an inventory mangement system for CC: Tweaked (requires MC 1.15.x or later).

 One could think of it as a poor-man's AE network.
-It offers an easy way to store and extract items, but powered entirely through ComputerCraft and peripheral mods.
+It offers an easy way to store and extract items, but powered entirely through ComputerCraft.

 ## Features
  - Index an arbitrary number of inventories (chests, barrel, crates, etc...),